Topic Number 505 - Interest Expense

 Types of interest deductible elsewhere on the return include:

-- Student loan interest as an adjustment to income on Form 1040.pdf or Form 1040A.pdf, U.S. Individual Income Tax Return.
+- Student loan interest as an adjustment to income on Form 1040.pdf, U.S. Individual Income Tax Return.
 For more information, refer to Topic No. 456, Publication 970, Tax Benefits for Education, and Can I Claim a Deduction for Student Loan Interest?

 Types of interest not deductible include personal interest, such as: